qq99/personal4_gatsby/README.md

-Builds anthonycameron.com (not yet, one day)
+Builds anthonycameron.com

 # Notes to self

 Dev: `gatsby develop`
 Build: `rm -rf .cache; gatsby build; gatsby serve`

+If images are not being built, may have to toggle a file change of the graphql :(

 Win linux subsytem fix: `execstack -c node_modules/sharp/vendor/lib/librsvg-2.so.2`